chris-stanton50/particles-cdssm/README.md

 ### Add repo to the Python path

 Currently, the repo has not been made into a package using a wheel file.
 So, after cloning the repository, the location of the repository needs to be added to the python path to import modules from the project:
-To do this, run the following shell command in the terminal, or add the following line to the `.zshrc/.bashrc` file:
+To do this, run the following shell command in the terminal, or add the following line to the `.zshrc` (Mac) or `.bashrc` (Linux) file:

- `export PYTHONPATH=$PYTHONPATH:~/location/of/cloned_repository/offline-smoothing-for-diffusions/`
+ `export PYTHONPATH=$PYTHONPATH:~/location/of/cloned_repository/particles-cdssm/`

 You are now ready to use the package.
-Ensure that you have the created `diffusions` virtual environment activated when trying to use the package.
+Ensure that you have the created `particles-cdssm` virtual environment activated when trying to use the package.
 It can be activated with the following command from the home directory:

-`source ./venv/diffusions/bin/activate`
+`source ./venv/particles-cdssm/bin/activate`

 You could alias this for faster activation with the command:

-`alias activate_diffusions="source ~/path/from/home/to_repository/offline-smoothing-for-diffusions/venv/diffusions/bin/activate"`
+`alias activate_particles_cdssm="source ~/path/from/home/to_repository/particles-cdssm/venv/diffusions/bin/activate"`